Solitaire Comparison

 Which solitaire game should beginners play first?

 Beginners usually do well with Klondike or 1-suit Spider.
-If you want the Spider rules without heavy suit management, start with 1 suit.
+If you want to learn Spider rules without heavy suit management, start with 1 suit; if you want the most familiar classic solitaire format, start with Klondike.